tunhan9x/x-ui/README.md

 ## Manual install & upgrade

+1. First update your system
-1. First download the latest compressed package from https://github.com/NidukaAkalanka/x-ui-english/releases/latest, generally choose `amd64` architecture
+1. Then download the latest compressed package from https://github.com/NidukaAkalanka/x-ui-english/releases/latest, generally choose `amd64` architecture
-2. Then upload the compressed package to the `/root/` directory of the server, and use the `root` user to log in to the server
+2. Upload the compressed package to the `/root/` directory of the server, and use the `root` user to log in to the server and run following commands

 > If your server cpu architecture is not `amd64`, replace `amd64` in the command with another architecture

 ````
-apt update -y && apt upgrade -y
 cd
 rm x-ui/ /usr/local/x-ui/ /usr/bin/x-ui -rf
 tar zxvf x-ui-linux-amd64.tar.gz